 Rights of your children in Texas

-Your child can actually be removed from your care if CPS receives a report alleging that you have engaged in the abuse or neglect of your child.
+Your child can be removed from your care if CPS receives a report alleging that you have engaged in the abuse or neglect of your child.
 CPS must get a court order that authorizes them to remove your child before doing so.
-However, if it is determined that an emergency situation is place that requires that your child be removed from your home, CPS can do so without a court order.
+However, if it is determined that an emergency is in place that requires that your child be removed from your home, CPS can do so without a court order.
 One must be obtained after a hearing in short order.

 Adoption in Texas